-The Orkney and Shetland Valuation Joint Board, the Assessor, the Assistant Assessor and the Depute ERO are responsible for the management of the services of the Board which cover Valuation for Rating, Banding of houses for Council Tax and Electoral Registration, will continue to take improvement action to ensure equal opportunity for all.
-Actions for the year to 2018 will include the following:
+The Orkney and Shetland Valuation Joint Board, the Assessor, the Assistant Assessor and the Depute ERO are responsible for the management of the services of the Board which cover Valuation for Rating, Banding of houses for Council Tax and Electoral Registration and they will continue to take improvement action to ensure equal opportunity for all.
+Actions for the year to 2020 will include the following:

-- To continue to take action to eliminate any unlawful treatment in all areas relating to recruitment, consistency in working hours and time off, consistency in career development through training, dealing with the public. - The Assessor, Assistant Assessor and Depute ERO will ensure that all staff is treated fairly and that equality is kept at the forefront of the office's ethos. - Continue to monitor personnel. - Continue to seek improvements to the office website in the area language translation. - To continue to seek solutions to equality issues as they arise on a day-to-day basis. - Ensure adequate training is to given on the basis of post requirement and that it complies with equalities requirements
+- To continue to take action to eliminate any unlawful treatment in all areas relating to recruitment, consistency in working hours and time off, consistency in career development through training, dealing with the public. - The Assessor, Assistant Assessor and Depute ERO will ensure that all staff are treated fairly and that equality is kept at the forefront of the office's ethos. - Continue to monitor personnel. - Continue to seek improvements to the office website in the area language translation. - To continue to seek solutions to equality issues as they arise on a day-to-day basis.